manojams/meta-fleet-readthedocs/swupdate-hawkbit.md

 ![4](https://github.com/manojams/meta-fleet-readthedocs/assets/97679353/716b88ae-d8a2-4fdf-8bbc-aafc0a71fbc9)

-# Upload the Swupdate Image (.swu) file in  the upload Section of  Hawkbit server
+## Upload the Swupdate Image (.swu)

 When we push the latest change , meta-openaia layer , automatically yml builds the yocto setup and upload the latest update-image(.swu) file of board to Hawkbit server .

 Note :- Prior to push the latest change to meta-layer , we should run  hawkbit server as per  steps followed by 'Steps to Configure Hawkbit ' and github runner setup in our local host , before pushing our latest change.

 To run Github runner setup with self hosted follow the below link:-